-Requires each university to post on its website specified data on budget, revenue, expenditures, and employee compensation, as well as university performance data, information on transfer policies and opportunities for high school students to earn college credit, collective bargaining agreements, benefit plans, audits, and Free Application for Federal Student Aid (FAFSA) information.
+Requires each university to post on its website and submit to the state budget director, who will report the data to the legislature, specified data on budget, revenue, expenditures, and employee compensation; university performance data; information on transfer policies and opportunities for high school students to earn college credit; collective bargaining agreements; benefit plans; audits; and Free Application for Federal Student Aid (FAFSA) information.
 Allows state budget director to withhold payments for noncompliance.